colatkinson/federated_monsters/docs/protocol.rst

-100  CONNECTED               A connection to the server has been made 101  RESPONSE_REQUIRED       A response from the client is required 200  OK                      The request has succeeded 400  BAD_REQUEST             The request is not in a valid format 401  BAD_HASH                The hash supplied is invalid 402  BAD_MONSTER             The monster uploaded is not valid 403  BAD_COMMAND             The command requested is unknown 404  NOT_FOUND               The box has no monster matching request 500  FAIL                    The server was unable to comply
+100  CONNECTED               A connection to the server has been made 101  RESPONSE_REQUIRED       A response from the client is required 200  OK                      The request has succeeded 300  CHAT_MSG                A chat message from the server 400  BAD_REQUEST             The request is not in a valid format 401  BAD_HASH                The hash supplied is invalid 402  BAD_MONSTER             The monster uploaded is not valid 403  BAD_COMMAND             The command requested is unknown 404  NOT_FOUND               The box has no monster matching request 500  FAIL                    The server was unable to comply 501  SERVER_QUIT             The server is going down
 ===  ======================  ==========================================